What Is a Shop Steward?

 - An insightful shop steward is capable of effectively representing each employee's interests without risking the operation of the company or the job security of employees.

-If you need help with a shop steward, you can post your legal need on UpCounsel's marketplace.
+If you need help understanding shop steward responsibilities, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.